awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-appmesh-envoy.md

 **To have Envoy access logs sent to CloudWatch Logs**

 1. Set up FluentD in the cluster\.
-For more information, see [Set Up FluentD as a DaemonSet to Send Logs to CloudWatch Logs](Container-Insights-setup-logs.md)\.
+For more information, see [\(Optional\) Set Up FluentD as a DaemonSet to Send Logs to CloudWatch Logs](Container-Insights-setup-logs.md)\.

 1. Configure Envoy access logs for your virtual nodes\.
 For instructions, see [Configure Envoy access logs](https://docs.aws.amazon.com/app-mesh/latest/userguide/observability.html#envoy-logs)\.
 Be sure to configure the log path to be **/dev/stdout** in each virtual node\.